guildai/guild.ai/pages/docs/models.md

 This file tells Guild that the model `mnist` has an operation `train` that is performed by running a Python module `train_mnist`.

-Here's what `train_mnist.py` --- the training module source file --- might look like:
+Here's what `train_mnist.py`---the training module source file--- might look like:

 ``` python